Jess

 Performance & Ad Set Results

-A selection of these concepts ran as part of a three-creator ad set test on Meta.
-My ad set (Mix 3) outperformed both other creator variants on every volume metric.
+A selection of these concepts ran in a four-creator CBO campaign on Meta.
+My ad set outperformed both other creator variants on every volume metric.
+Metrics reflect a 30-day period; downstream conversion data (booked calls, closed deals) is still accumulating and will be added as results are reported.

 Impressions (highest of 3 ad sets)

-Unique reach (highest of 3 ad sets)
+(highest of 4 ad sets)

 Link clicks (2.4x the next creator)